neo-classic/cex/README.md

-Always want to learn C language and here are my examples on this language.
+Always wanted to learn C language and here are my examples on this language.